White Teeth Does Not Mean Good Teeth

 Advertisement

 Healthy teeth, and access to proper dental care and hygiene, should be a right and not a privilege.
-Unfortunately this isn’t the world we live in.
+Unfortunately, this isn’t the world we live in.
 Even in countries that have otherwise socialised medicine, like the UK and Canada, dental care is separate from general healthcare and has to be paid for in some capacity.
 This creates a society where access to dental care is determined by class and your financial situation.
-In the UK, people from deprived backgrounds are twice as likely to be hospitalised for dental work that could have been caught by routine checkups.
+In Australia, people from deprived backgrounds are more likely to be hospitalised for dental work that could have been caught by routine checkups, with 3 in 10 people admitting that they delay or avoid seeing a dentist because of the cost.

 Teeth don’t have to be white to be healthy.
 As is often the case, what we now believe to signify health in people is actually an aesthetic preference (such as the constantly shifting but always slim definition of a 'healthy' body type).
 Treating tooth whiteness as a primary indicator of health encourages people to spend large sums of money on sometimes dangerous whitening procedures while ignoring basic dental hygiene.